BACHI: Boundary-Aware Symbolic Chord Recognition Through Masked Iterative Decoding on Pop and Classical Music: Conclusion

 In this research, we presented BACHI, a boundary-aware transformer for symbolic ACR, combining patch embedding, FiLM-based boundary conditioning, and confidence-guided masked-filling decoding.
 Our model achieves substantial improvements over prior baselines, and we contribute new human-annotated chord labels for the POP909-CL dataset to support evaluation and generation tasks.
 Analysis further shows that confidence-ordered decoding adapts to genre-specific patterns, with classical music favoring quality-first prediction and popular music favoring bass-first prediction, remarking the value of flexible decoding strategies under various uncertainty levels in multiple tasks.

 Our boundary-aware framework and POP909-CL annotations provide a foundation for advancing generative systems, enabling more harmonically coherent and structurally aware generation under chord conditions.
 Beyond applications in generation, learned confidence patterns also offer new insights into music theory by highlighting repertoire-specific harmonic tendencies.
-We will release our code, trained models, and POP909-CL annotations soon.
+We have released our code, trained models, and POP909-CL annotations, which can be accessed on our demo page \footnote{\url{https://andyweasley2004.github.io/BACHI/}}.